ipspace/netlab/docs/module/vlan.md

 VLAN definitions without **id** or **vni** attribute will get a VLAN ID or VNI assigned automatically.
 The first auto-assigned VLAN ID is specified in the **vlan.start_id** global attribute; ID assignment process skips IDs assigned to existing VLANs.

 (module-vlan-interface)=
-## Using VRFs on Interfaces and Links
+## Using VLANs on Interfaces and Links

 To use a VLAN on a link, add **vlan** dictionary to a link or an interface on a link.
 The VLAN dictionary may contain the following attributes: